Priscille-LR/Sliced/README.md

     - Display the rating for a recipe (probably star rating)
  - Success
     - Modal to show the user that the recipe has been created successfully
     - Modal to show the user that the recipe has been updtated successfully

- - Signup
-    - Confirm the subscription to the user by sending them an email

 <br>